nvietto/blog/content/blog/col2hcl/index.md

 Yikes, wouldn't want to eat those tomatoes.

-Let max the argument out and see what happens.
+Lets max the argument out and see what happens.

 ```r
 show_col(col2hcl(tomatoes, c = seq( 0, 100, length = 6)))